UKCloud/documentation/articles/openshift/oshift-sco.md

 ## Platform management

-UKCloud for Red Hat OpenShift is managed directly by the customer, using OpenShift's dashboard, the UKCloud Portal, and APIs associated with both.
+UKCloud for Red Hat OpenShift is operated directly by the customer, using OpenShift's dashboard, the UKCloud Portal, and APIs associated with both.

 UKCloud maintains responsibility for routine patching and upgrades of the OpenShift platform in-line with the published [*OpenShift life cycle and patch management process*](oshift-ref-lifecycle.md).